mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Northbound again, I see Kevin making his way south.
 I give him a cheer and he cheers back.
 How has he not passed me yet?

-_Lakeshore Drive_ and the sidewalks are packed, Lot's of cheering as fast kids are finishing up on the Red Carpet.
+_Lakeshore Drive_ and the sidewalks are packed.
+Lot's of cheering as the fast kids finish up on the Red Carpet.
 Keep going, my time will come.

-_"Gatorade?"_
+_"Gatorade here!"_
 I am handed a cup and I put it down the hatch.
 The residual carbonation, the acidity both hit the back of my throat.
 It is Pepsi.
 My stomach reacts and it is very uncomfortable.
 With 17 kilometres of run course in front of me, I am turning off auto-pilot and going into problem solving mode.
 <!---->
 My plan was to slowly consume a gel during the time between Aid Stations.
 That plan is tossed.

 The entire distance back to the southern end of the course, I have been fighting back the urge to vomit that cola.
 In my hand is an opened, but barely consumed Maurten packet.
-It has been there for the last 3 Aid Stations; time to toss it into the trash.
+It has been there for the last 3 Aid Stations; time to place it in the trash.

 Less than 10 kilometres to go and the sun has just dipped below _Blue Mountain_.
 I am sure Kevin has been saving himself for a kick to the finish.
 After he catches me, I will give myself permission to walk for a little bit.